ChangePool/cardano-improvement-proposals/incentives/response.md

 Unfortunately, the report oversimplifies human motivation.
 However, the report does provide important historical information about the long-term effects of the incentive mechanism on the health and wellbeing of the social network of stake pool operators and delegators.

-Fundamentally, the report fails to consider a scenario where the incentive mechanism alone—whether the current mechanism, a fine-tuned mechanism or a completely overhauled mechanism—may be insufficient to sustain the Cardano ecosystem.
+Essentially, the report fails to consider a scenario where the incentive mechanism alone—whether the current mechanism, a fine-tuned mechanism or a completely overhauled mechanism—may be insufficient to sustain the Cardano ecosystem.
 The current CIP examines the broader contingency.

 ## Motivation